szxivk/landing-page/README.md

 This repository contains the implementation of a web page design as part of an assignment from [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page).
 The task involves recreating a provided design using HTML and CSS, focusing on accuracy and responsiveness.

+## Improvement and Reflection

+1. need to learn to code better css -higher redundancy in code -alot can be removed and improved with better code -I need to learn that.
+2. Need more experience in getting used to styling images and containers.
+3. I need to learn better class naming.

 ## Credits for images

 <img src="./images/egor-litvinov-Bpi5JBsyNjg-unsplash.jpg">